UCLA » College » Social Sciences » History

 My book, Native to the Republic: Empire, Social Citizenship, and Everyday Life in Marseille since 1945, was published by Cornell University Press in 2016.
 It shows how local-level debates about belonging and the built environment have shaped a discriminatory system of welfare in Modern France.

-My new project builds upon my scholarly interest in Modern European empires, but shifts focus from landscapes to seascapes.
-Currently titled, Sea Traffic: A Clandestine History of Shipping, Exploitation, and Rebel Sailors Across Empires, this study explores the maritime world of colonial African seafarers in the first half of the twentieth century.
+My new project builds upon my scholarly interest in Modern European Imperialism, but shifts focus from landscapes to seascapes.
+Currently titled, Sea Traffic: A Clandestine History of Shipping, Exploitation, and Rebel Sailors Across Empires, this study explores the maritime world of African and Afro-European seafarers in the first half of the twentieth century.
 Focusing in particular on their trans-imperial mobilities, my research explores how sailors from French and British Africa engaged with and circumvented systems of economic and political coercion.

 Book